Planning Guidance for HSLs, Administrators, and Unit Leaders

 Facilities (for Yale-owned buildings) and University Properties (for leased properties) have evaluated Yale workspaces, and, in many cases, have implemented enhancements.
 Naturally ventilated spaces should be occupied with open windows.
 Additional information is available on the Facilities website, through Facilities Superintendents, or from University Properties.

 Transportation to/from Office

-Biking, walking, and driving/riding in a personal car with family members are safer commuting options.
-Employees using other forms of transportation should be aware of CDC guidance and Connecticut Department of Public Health rules that require mask-wearing inside or outside waiting areas at transportation hubs or when using transport services including:
+Employees using public transportation should be aware of CDC guidance and Connecticut Department of Public Health rules that require mask-wearing inside or outside waiting areas at transportation hubs or when using public or private transport services including: